huggingface/diffusers/docs/source/en/conceptual/contribution.mdx

 - Answer in code.
 If a simple code snippet is the answer to the issue or shows how the issue can be solved, please provide a fully reproducible code snippet.

 Also, many issues tend to be simply off-topic, duplicates of other issues, or irrelevant.
-It is of great help the maintainers if you can answer such issues, encouraging the author of the issue to be more precise, provide the link to a duplicated issue or redirect them to [the forum](https://discuss.huggingface.co/c/discussion-related-to-httpsgithubcomhuggingfacediffusers/63) or [Discord](https://discord.gg/G7tWnz98XR)
+It is of great help to the maintainers if you can answer such issues, encouraging the author of the issue to be more precise, provide the link to a duplicated issue or redirect them to [the forum](https://discuss.huggingface.co/c/discussion-related-to-httpsgithubcomhuggingfacediffusers/63) or [Discord](https://discord.gg/G7tWnz98XR)

 If you have verified that the issued bug report is correct and requires a correction in the source code, please have a look at the next sections.

 For all of the following contributions, you will need to open a PR.
-It is explained in detail how to do so in [Opening a pull requst](#how-to-open-a-pr)
+It is explained in detail how to do so in the [Opening a pull requst](#how-to-open-a-pr) section.

 ### 4. Fixing a "Good first issue"

 *Good first issues* are marked by the [Good first issue](https://github.com/huggingface/diffusers/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) label.
 Usually, the issue already explains how a potential solution should look so that it is easier to fix.
 If the issue hasn't been closed and you would like to try to fix this issue, you can just leave a message "I would like to try this issue.".
 There are usually three scenarios:
 - a.)
 The issue description already proposes a fix.
-In this case and if the solution makes sense to you, you can open a PR or work-in-progress PR to fix it.
+In this case and if the solution makes sense to you, you can open a PR or draft PR to fix it.
 - b.)
 The issue description does not propose a fix.
-In this case, you can ask what a proposed fix could look like and someone should answer shortly.
+In this case, you can ask what a proposed fix could look like and someone from the Diffusers team should answer shortly.
 If you have a good idea of how to fix it, feel free to directly open a PR.
 - c.)
 There is already an open PR to fix the issue, but the issue hasn't been closed yet.
 If the PR has gone stale, you can simply open a new PR and link to the stale PR.
 PRs often go stale if the original contributor who wanted to fix the issue suddenly cannot find the time anymore to proceed.
 This often happens in open-source and is very normal.
 In this case, the community will be very happy if you give it a new try and leverage the knowledge of the existing PR.
 If there is already a PR and it is active, you can help the author by giving suggestions, reviewing the PR or even asking whether you can contribute to the PR.